Metro Tasmania: Ticketing

 Metro uses a smartcard ticketing system known as Greencard, alongside paper receipt-style tickets which are only purchasable with cash on the bus and Hobart-Bellerive Ferry.

 Historically, Metro used paper tickets from its foundation until 1987, when a new magnetic-striped system by Crouzet was introduced in Hobart and Launceston, known initially as Metrofare.
 This system allowed for easier transfers across the network and an exact fare expiration time of 90 minutes.
 Upon the ending of this system, all ticketing equipment was sold to Adelaide Metro, who were the last remaining company in Australia using the system.
 Due to its smaller network and patronage, Burnie retained paper tickets and did not use Metrofare.

 It was not until 2008 when a new system by Init began trials, using an electronic card to validate and purchase tickets.
 The Greencard system was introduced statewide during 2010, and allows for passengers to deposit a desired amount onto their cards, with the balance debited upon each trip.
 The Greencard system also requires validation on each boarding, and has a fare expiration of 90 minutes from the initial boarding.
 Unlike many other jurisdictions with electronic ticketing, passengers do not tag off at the end of their journey.
 Each bus has a single Greencard reader and ticket sales point, which is operated by the driver.

 Fare types include Adult, Concession/Student and Child, and each are divided into Metro's system of zones based on the distance from the Hobart, Launceston and Burnie CBDs.
 Fares for non-urban areas such as the Channel, South Arm-Opossum Bay, Wynyard and Ulverstone are set by the Transport Commission.

 In 2018, an announcement was made in regards to a new ticketing system slated to replace or upgrade the Greencard system.
 It will enable the use of debit/credit cards and smart devices to pay fares.
 In September 2024, a contract was awarded to Cubic.
 Leveraging off the contract between Cubic and Translink in Queensland, it is scheduled to be rolled out in 2026.

 Fleet

 The MTT commenced operations with 43 trams, 63 trolleybuses and 17 buses in Hobart, 24 buses and 30 trolleybuses in Launceston and 16 buses in Burnie.
 The MTT's first purchases were AEC Regal IVs.
 Bedford SBs were purchased in the 1960s followed by Hino BT51s, Leyland Nationals, Volvo B58s, Volvo B10Ms, Mercedes-Benz OH1316s and Scania N113s followed.
 More recent purchases have been Bustechs assembled locally by Elphinstone Engineering.

 In July 1996, the fleet was reregistered off government GV.1234 number plates to the MET.123 series.

-As at August 2025, the fleet comprised 243 buses.
+As of July 2026, the fleet comprised 235 buses.